rogerburton/curiosity/content/documentation/environments.md

 provide documentation, and we suggest using a reverse-proxy such as Nginx to expose Curiosity to the internet.

+In addition of a development environment, Curiosity can be exercised through three possible environments: a `nix-shell` -based environment, a virtual machine image, or a Docker image.

 ## Development environment

 Curiosity is developed using the [Nix package